Domm6/Student-Data-Base-App/README.md

-<h1>StudentDataBaseApp </h1>
+<h1>Student Data Base App </h1>

 <h2>Description</h2>
-This is an introduction project which implements the basics and fundamentals of java through a course.
-This includes the basic functions along with beginner object-oriented programming.
+The Student Management System is software which is helpful for students.
+In the current system all the activities are done manually.
+It is very time consuming and costly.
+The Student Management System deals with the various activities related to the students.

 <h2>Languages and Utilities Used</h2>